arumugam12/canva-editor-clone/README.md

 ---
-# Template Export/Import System and API (Job Assessment Guide)
+# Template Export/Import System and API
 This repository contains a working Template Export/Import system and a REST API to manage templates and parameterized rendering.
 Use this guide to build locally, run demos, and explain the implementation during interviews.

 ## Quick Start